masterhorn/docs/_docs/tutorials/Volumes.md

 **Confirm** button will close "Delete Volume" window and after a few seconds the volume will be deleted.

- - To delete volume through checkbox you must click on it in front of volume Name of volume you want to delete.
+ - To delete volume through checkbox you must click on it in front of volume name of volume you want to delete.

 ![](../../assets/img/Volumes/volume_page_22.png)